ACMR (ACM Research Inc.): Time to Pay Attention? - The Dwinnex

-The price of ACM Research Inc. (NASDAQ: ACMR) closed at $12.34 in the last session, down -0.96% from day before closing price of $12.46.
-In other words, the price has decreased by -$0.12 from its previous closing price.
-On the day, 770052 shares were traded.
-ACMR stock price reached its highest trading level at $12.88 during the session, while it also had its lowest trading level at $12.13.
+The price of ACM Research Inc. (NASDAQ: ACMR) closed at $12.36 in the last session, up 2.32% from day before closing price of $12.08.
+In other words, the price has increased by $+0.28 from its previous closing price.
+On the day, 633350 shares were traded.
+ACMR stock price reached its highest trading level at $12.41 during the session, while it also had its lowest trading level at $11.70.

 Top 5 Undervalued Stocks To Own In 2023